DatDraggy/zen-help-bot/README.md

 Their own score can be seen by sending `/mythanks` to the bot in private.

-There also is a scoreboard which can be seend by sending `/scoreboard` to the bot.
+There also is a scoreboard which can be seen by sending `/scoreboard` to the bot.
 The top 3 users with the most thanks qualify for a __special reward__ before the scoreboard is reset each month.

 That reward is sent to their `/deposit`-address and can be withdrawn like a tip would (`/withdraw`).